 If you’re on vacation—especially in Russia, known for its premier vodka selections—make sure to check the alcohol provisions of your travel insurance policy to make sure you stay covered, as many plans will not reimburse you for any injuries or illnesses that occur while you’re under the influence.

-We highly recommend that as you’re planning your trip, you consider purchasing travel insurance and travel health insurance.
+We highly recommend that as you’re planning your trip, you consider purchasing

 Travel insurance provides coverage for prepaid, non-refundable expenses like emergency medical care, trip interruption, lost luggage, emergency cash transfers, car rental coverage, and flight accidents.
 Travel health insurance provides medical coverage while you’re abroad, featuring benefits like coverage of trip interruption, emergency medical evacuation / repatriation, return of mortal remains, and accidental death & dismemberment (AD&D).
 If you’re having difficulty picking a plan, please contact us.
 Our licensed, experienced representatives will be happy to help you select the plan that best fits your needs.